Teen Volunteering and More

 - Mentoring Programs.
-The library runs mentoring programs that match peers to students in grades 1-6, grades 6-10, and aging adults who need help with their mobile devices.
-To learn more about this type of program, view our Fall 2021 Match Form.
+The library runs mentoring programs that match peers to students in grades 1-6 and grades 6-10.
+In order to volunteer, complete our Tutor Profile Form.

 - Be a Book Reviewer.
 We offer volunteer hours in return for completed reviews written by teens.
 When you request a book from our blog, Spoiler Alert, you will be able to keep the copy provided to you after you complete the review.

 - Create your own opportunities.
 You can make new opportunities to volunteer through our Teen Advisory Board.

 If you have any questions about these programs, you can email the Young Adult Librarian at [email protected] for more information.